robertobatts/aws-certification-notes/notes/07-elb-and-asg.md

 ## ELB Sticky Sessions
 - It's possible to implement stickiness so that the same client is always redirected to the same instance behind a load balancer
 - This works for CLB and ALB
-- The cookie used for stickiness has an expiration date you can controle
+- The cookie used for stickiness has an expiration date you can control
 - Use case: make sure the user doesn't lose his session data
-- Enabling stickiness may bring  imbalance to the load over the backend EC2 instances
+- Enabling stickiness may bring inbalance to the load over the backend EC2 instances

 ### Cookie Types
 ##### Application-based Cookies